forta-network/docs/docs/cli.md

 ## logs

 Retrieves logs for specified bot id and prints them to the console.
-The default `agentId` is read from `forta.config.json` unless specified.
+The default `botId` is read from `forta.config.json` unless specified.

 Options (optional):

 ```
---agentId - Specify a bot id to request logs for
+--botId - Bot id to retrieve information for.
+Default value is this bot.
+If this option is used do not provide a agentId

+--agentId - Bot id to retrieve information for.
+Default value is this bot.
+If this option is used do not provide a botId

 --before - An ISO timestamp [YYYY-MM-DDTHH:mmZ] representing the latest time to include in logs